thetemmi/scratch-fnf-fork/README.md

 ## ⚠️ Fork notice

-The priginal is from cabalex, supports only LEGACY(or psych engine) fnf json
+The original is from cabalex, supports only LEGACY(or psych engine) fnf json

 Scratch on!